polyaxon/polyaxon/docs/concepts/experiments.md

 Experiment was created.
 ```

-If we want to set a cpu limits:
+If we want to set cpu limits:

 ```yaml
 version: 1